eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

     MyTriggerClass& operator=(MyTriggerClass&&) = delete;
 ```

-The class implementation of these two methods could like the following.
+The class implementation of these two methods could look like the following.
 ```cpp
 class MyTriggerClass
 {